 Section 3.
 Gifts

-The Board may accept on behalf of the Corporation any contribution, gift, bequest or devise for the general purposes or for any special purpose of the Corporation.
+The Board may accept on behalf of the NACW any contribution, gift, bequest or devise for the general purposes or for any special purpose of the NACW.

 Section 4.
-Waiver of Notice

-Whenever any notice of any meeting is required as aforesaid, a waiver thereof in writing signed by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.

-Section 5.
 Disclosure

 Directors and officers shall annually disclose any conflict of interest or potential conflict of interest to the Board.